XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   summary_only: true, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.

-  search_term: searchTerm=Joe Bloggs # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
+  search_term: 'searchTerm=Joe Bloggs' # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
 }

 begin